 Rule 4.01 Requirements for Preliminary Interconnection Review Request

-An Interconnecting Customer shall execute a Preliminary Interconnection Review Request () and pay the designated application fee at least sixty (60) days prior to the date the customer intends to commence construction of the Interconnecting Facilities, and construction shall not commence until approved.
+An Interconnecting Customer shall execute a Preliminary Interconnection Review Request (Appendix A) and pay the designated application fee at least sixty (60) days prior to the date the customer intends to commence construction of the Interconnecting Facilities, and construction shall not commence until approved.
 The customer shall submit a separate Preliminary Interconnection Review Request for each point of interconnection if review of multiple points of interconnection is requested.
 Part A, Standard Information, Sections 1 through 3 of the Preliminary Interconnection Review Request must be completed.
 If mailed, the date of delivery of the request shall be deemed to be the third day following the mailing of the Preliminary Interconnection Review Request.
 NLRED shall provide a copy of the Preliminary Interconnection Review Request to the customer upon request.

 Following delivery of the request by the customer as specified in Rule 4.01(A), NLRED will seek to review the plans of the facility interconnection and provide the results of its review to the customer, in writing, within thirty (30) calendar days.
 If the customer requests that multiple interconnection site reviews be conducted NLRED shall make reasonable efforts to provide the customer with the results of the review within sixty (60) calendar days.
 Any items that would prevent Parallel Operation due to violation of safety standards and/or power generation limits shall be explained along with a description of the modifications necessary to remedy the violations.
 The Preliminary Interconnection Review will identify estimated costs, if any, that the customer must pay to upgrade NLRED’s distribution system for the safe and reliable interconnection of the customer’s proposed facilities.